mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

 ### Multi-Threading Support

-By default, the project is built with multi-threading support enabled.
-This requires [OpenMP](https://www.openmp.org/) to be available on the host system.
-In order to compile the project without multi-threading support, e.g., because OpenMP is not available, the build option `multi_threading_support` can be set to `disabled` instead of `enabled`.
-Alternatively, the desired value can be specified via the environment variable `MULTI_THREADING_SUPPORT`.
+By default, the project is built with multi-threading support enabled if[OpenMP](https://www.openmp.org/) is available on the host system.
+To explicitly compile the project without multi-threading support, even though OpenMP is available, the build option `multi_threading_support` can be set to `disabled` instead of `auto`.
+The value `enabled` explicitly enables multi-threading support.
+The desired value can be specified via the environment variable `MULTI_THREADING_SUPPORT`.

 When using the {ref}`command line API <testbed>`, the command `mlrl-testbed mlrl.boosting --version` or `mlrl-testbed mlrl.boosting -v` can be executed to check whether the program was built with multi-threading support enabled or not.
 It prints the build options used for compilation, as well as information about the CPU cores available on the system for multi-threading.